 We love board games.
 On cool nights and lousy winter weekends, they’re a great way to spend time together laughing and bonding.
 On occasion, we’ll have friends over for a “game night.”
 There are so many genres of games, it’s easy to find something for everyone.
 Whether you like Trivia, Strategy, Memory or something else, there’s a board game for you.
-Today, I’m going to tell you about one of my new favorites – Quiddler!
+Today, we’re going to tell you about one of our new favorite card games – Quiddler!

 Similar to Scrabble, but with cards instead of a board and tiles, Quiddler is all about making words.
 There’s a draw pile and discard pile just like other card games.
 The basic idea is to make as many words as you can with your cards and to get as many points as possible.

 This game is fast paced!
 Unlike Scrabble where players may sit and think about words and placement for an extended period of time while also trying to plot out future moves and block their opponents, Quiddler limits players to using the cards in their hand.
 Although they can draw and discard on each turn, there’s a lot less to think through than there is in Scrabble, making a Quiddler game more fast paced.

 Quiddler can be played with one to eight players.
 There is a total of eight rounds.
 In the first round, each player is dealt three cards.
 In each following round, they’re dealt one more card than the previous round, up to 10 cards per player.
 Players draw and discard round-robin style to create words of at least two letters using all the cards in their hand.
 The first person to do so gets 10 extra points.